mozilla/gecko-dev/testing/perfdocs/generated/raptor.rst

 Unittests
 ---------
-These tests aren't used in standard testing, they are only used in the Raptor unit tests (they are similar to raptor-tp6 tests though).
+These tests aren't used in standard testing, they are only used in the Raptor unit tests (they are similar to raptor-tp6 tests).

 .. dropdown:: test-page-1
    :class-container: anchor-id-test-page-1-u